[AD – Gifted Jac Vapour VIM]

 *Prices & information correct at time of writing.

 HONESTY POLICY: The Jac Vapour VIM + accessories were sent to me by Jac Vapour for a review.
 I did not pay for these vape products.
-I was not paid for my review and I will not be paid for my HONEST review.
+I was not paid for my HONEST review.
 All opinions are mine and in no way influenced by the store, brand, or manufacturer.